Home » Deliberateness » Voluntary Simplicity » The Hidden Cost of Modern Convenience

 I may earn a commission if you click on links in this post and make a purchase.

-When Convenience Becomes Burden
+When Convenience Becomes Clutter

 It is so easy for us to become slaves to our possessions without even really noticing it.